-- Insert string through hole in pie tin, then tie a big knot at the bottom so that the beads do not fall through the pie tin.
+Insert the string through the hole in the pie tin, then tie a big knot at the bottom so that the beads do not fall through the pie tin.

-- When finished, bring strings together and tie at the top.
+When finished, bring the strings together and tie them at the top.

-- Cut up fresh “butterfly fruit” and hang in a desired location.
+Cut up fresh “butterfly fruit” and hang the feeder in a desired location.